 Every year, we help immigrants qualify for benefits under special programs.

-A temporary visa, however, can often protect you from deportation, allow you to work legally in the U.S, and become a springboard to earning green cards for you and your family.
+Yet, brief, limited programs can protect you from deportation, allow you to work legally in the U.S, and become a springboard to earning green cards for you and your family in the future.

-Even if you’re never heard of certain programs, at the offices of Immmigration Lawyer Carlos Batara, we’re ready to evaluate your eligibility.
+Even if you’ve never heard of certain programs, we’re here to discuss your eligibility.

 And more than that, we’re ready to guide you through any program which benefits you and your family.

-Here are four areas of special immigration programs that may help you – and your family members – win permanent residency benefits.
+In short, there are four types of special immigration programs that may help you – and your family members – win permanent residency benefits.

 - Temporary Protected Status (TPS)